combatbrownie/seo-site-refactor/README.md

 relevant to the site and to web crawlers that may lead to an increased SERP ranking and more traffic to the site.

+<Learning> I learned how to use Lighthouse (chrome inspect developer tool) to check the accessibility rating.
+The accessibility rating is now over 95%.
+In addition, I learned that elements should follow a logical structure independent of styling and positioning.

+<Credits> Max Oshawa - TA extrordinare
+Benjamin Wright - Instructor of Columbia Full Stack Web Developer Bootcamp, class CU-VIRT-FSF-FT-05-2022.